udayankumar/udayankumar.github.io/_posts/2025-09-03-writing-llm-instructions.md

 Thesis: Challenges of writing/maintaining a correct prompt template are far greater than a correct executable code for the same task

 A few weeks ago, I opened an agent instruction that had been in production for months.
 The prompt was nearly a thousand words long, stitched together through dozens of incremental edits.
-I counted 17 separate instructions marked *MANDATORY*; scattered unpredictably across the text.
+I counted 17 separate instructions marked *MANDATORY* scattered unpredictably across the text.
 The agent still worked, but reading the prompt felt like trying to make sense of a team’s sticky notes shuffled out of order.

-That experience reminded me of an uncomfortable truth: prompts accumulate entropy.
+That experience reminded me of an uncomfortable truth: prompt readability degrades as they evolve.
 They bend under the weight of iteration, and unlike code, they lack the structural guardrails that keep complexity in check.

 As I work on prompt templates that will be run thousands of times, I keep hitting the same pain points.
 These are issues where a small piece of code would be clearer and safer than a sprawling prompt.

 Of course, LLMs shine at NLP heavy tasks.
 But outside those, the differences between “prompt logic” and “code logic” become painfully obvious.

-## 1. Instruction Creep: When Anything Goes
+## 1. Instruction Creep: When Anything Goes Anywhere

 Prompts evolve through many rounds of tweaking.
 Over time, instructions accumulate in arbitrary places, without any enforced structure.
 The result is a prompt that works but is difficult to read or reason about.